My Dinner

 What can I substitute candied orange peel with?

-Why is my candied orange peels bitter?
+Why are my candied orange peels bitter?

 My orange peels are still sticky after drying.